EWYan/EWYan/README.md

-- 👋 Hi, I’m @EWYan
+- 👋 Hi, there
 - 👀 I’m interested in low-level programming
-- 🌱 I’m currently learning rust-lang & os implementation
+- 🌱 I’m currently work on work

 <!---
 EWYan/EWYan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.